-2.7 Local List
+2.7 Local List review

-There is currently no Local List for Cliftonville although Thanet District Council is in the process of developing a Local List.
-Following the publication of PPS5 in March 2010, locally listed buildings have become an important 'heritage asset' of particular significance where they also lie within a designated conservation area.
+There is currently no Local List for Cliftonville although criteria for the selection of suitable buildings have been agreed by the District Council.
+With the publication of PPS5 in March 2010, locally listed buildings have become an important 'heritage asset' of particular significance where they also lie within a designated conservation area.
 The preparation of a Local List for the whole of Cliftonville must therefore be seen as a priority, but meanwhile, this document includes recommendations for new locally listed buildings as follows:

-- The Lido complex, Cliff Terrace opened in 1927 the development reused one of the former chimneys of the Clifton Baths as an illuminated beacon - Ethelbert Crescent the earliest and most impressive of the terraces in the Conservation Area, dating to the 1860s - The Florence Rose Tea Rooms and the adjoining Tom Thumb Theatre, Eastern Esplanade these were completed in 1896 and are key focal buildings in the Conservation Area with their Chinoiserie first floor balconies - The Walpole Bay Hotel, Fifth Avenue built in 1914 and completed in the 1920s this is the last of Cliftonville's many 'family' hotels and is still open - St Anne's RC Church, Eastern Esplanade this was built in 1926 to the designs of Dalby Reeve of Margate, with an extension of 1964 by H Curtis it is described as 'not unimpressive' by Nickolaus Pevsner in his Buildings of England series.
+- The Lido complex, Cliff Terrace opened in 1927 the development reused one of the former chimneys of the Clifton Baths as an illuminated beacon - Ethelbert Crescent the earliest and most impressive of the terraces in the Conservation Area, dating to the 1860s - The Florence Rose Tea Rooms and the adjoining Tom Thumb Theatre, Eastern Esplanade - these were completed in 1896 and are key focal buildings in the Conservation Area with their Chinoiserie first floor balconies - The Walpole Bay Hotel, Fifth Avenue completed in 1914 this is the last of Cliftonville's many 'family' hotels and is still open - St Anne's RC Church, Eastern Esplanade this was built in 1926 to the designs of Dalby Reeve of Margate, with an extension of 1964 by H Curtis - it is described as 'not unimpressive' by Nickolaus Pevsner in his Buildings of England series.